dominique-unruh/qrhl-tool/README.md

 # Binary installation

 The binaries require Linux, OS/X, or Windows to run.

 You can download the binaries [here](https://github.com/dominique-unruh/qrhl-tool/releases).

+The binary development snapshot can be downloaded from [here](https://nightly.link/dominique-unruh/qrhl-tool/workflows/test/master/qrhl.zip).

 ## Prerequisites